What Expats Should Know About France’s Work Visa

 - A valid passport.
 Your passport must remain valid beyond the length of your visa term.

 - Completed application and residence forms.
 Don’t forget to sign it!

 - Evidence of your travel plans, such as your pre-booked return flight, depending on the applicable visa term.

 - The application fee and, in some cases, a stamped and self-addressed envelope.

 Additionally, if you’re applying for certain visas, you’ll be asked to provide additional information and documentation.
 This commonly applies to the “skills and talents” visa.
 Applicants must demonstrate their skills and qualifications.
 For example, resumes, degrees and certifications, and even samples of your work are commonly requested.

 If family members accompany you overseas, they must come to embassy appointments with you.
 Some visas require fingerprints and photographs completed at the embassy.

-Do I Need Insurance with a French Visa?
+Do I Need Insurance with a France Work Visa?

 The short answer is yes you will need insurance if you plan to travel to France.
 It is mandatory and must cover medical repatriation, and emergency and/or hospital treatment.

 - Work with an insurance expert at no additional cost